OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/appflow_use_cli.rst

          1 johndoe  apptools db_master_0_(se runn   74  115.2M localhost    0d 01h16
     ...

-Note that the Service's VM ownership is also changed.
+.. note:: The Service's VM ownership is also changed.

 All Services and Templates have associated permissions for the **owner**, the users in its **group**, and **others**.
 For each one of these groups, there are three rights that can be set: **USE**, **MANAGE** and **ADMIN**.
 These permissions are very similar to those of UNIX file system, and can be modified with the command ``chmod``.